Computational Number Theory

 • Behavior — In deterministic algorithms, the machine follows a single path from input to output.
 In contrast, a non-deterministic algorithm can take many paths, some leading to the same output and others to different outputs.

-What are the strategies for factoring large numbers in AI?
+What are common strategies for factoring large numbers?

-What is the most efficient way to compute the greatest common divisor of two numbers in AI?
+What is an efficient way to compute the greatest common divisor?

 More terms